TomNisbet/Simple8085/README.md

 Given that the system is functioning on a breadboard, it may not ever be spun into a real PCB.
 After all, the point was about getting it all working.
 There are additional software modifications that may still happen, such as:
 * Replace the cassette interface code in the Monitor with XMODEM save and restore.
 This would allow the state to be saved to a host computer.
 * Support on-board writing to the EEPROM so that the chip does not need to be pried out and replaced for each change to the system software.
-* Add addition languages and tools to the ROM.
+* Add additionl languages and tools to the ROM.
 Possibly Forth, Assembler, or an editor.